Squiggly1/NetworkSecurity-Assignment1/documentation.md

 ```
 ## Integrity

 <span style="font-size:1.25em;">Since operation such as CBC only provide guarantees over the confidentiality of the message but not over its integrity.
 An attacker could try to modify a message in transit and hope the receiver still accepts it.
 We ensure integrity through the use of MACs or Message Authentication Codes.
-MACs allows us to verify knowledge without revealing details.
+MACs allow us to verify knowledge without revealing details.
 Assuming that communications is captured, the MAC should not expose underlying information about our plain text data.</span>

-<span style="font-size:1.25em;">MACs achieves this by mapping abritary length strings into fixed length strings.
+<span style="font-size:1.25em;">MACs achieve this by mapping arbitary length strings into fixed length strings.
 The hashing algorithm should ensure that unique strings should generate unique codes.</span>

 <span style="font-size:1.25em;">Unlike hashes, MACs require a key.
 This is another reason that we favour MACs.
 As we are running a botnet, a highly illegal activity where being caught would lead to a jail sentence, we use a keyed hashing to provide better security and to also allow authentication in addition to data integrity.
 We do note, however this is more resource intensive than non-keyed hashing, but the extra security should be worthwhile.</span>

-<span style="font-size:1.25em;">The MAC framework we choose is HMAC, we choose this over secret suffix, secret prefix and envelope frameworks as HMAC has superior security and isn't weakn to birthday attacks or to length attacks and so on.</span>
+<span style="font-size:1.25em;">The MAC framework we choose is HMAC, we choose this over secret suffix, secret prefix and envelope frameworks as HMAC has superior security and isn't weak to birthday attacks or to length attacks and so on.</span>

 ```python
 # Create the hmac hash using key and plaintext data # Task 3